In this article, we review the many types of round dampers and how they work. You have options for your spiral ducts!

 Transition collars are an effective option, but they place the full body of the damper will be in the air stream.
 You will also need to maintain the collar over time, to ensure it remains secured to the damper frame.
 This works for most applications, but the best connection type would be a round damper to a round duct.
 Round dampers provide a solid connection to spiral ducts and minimize pressure drop, since the damper frame is out of air stream.
 Transitions will work, but a true round damper is built for spiral ductwork.

 You have options for your spiral ducts.
 Round dampers are versatile dampers that can meet any requirement.
 Consider using a true round damper for your next project.

 For more on dampers, read these articles on the MCDLG Newsstand:

 - Five Types of Dampers and When To Use Them

 - The Condenser - A Closer Look at Blade Seals

 Starting a new project and need HVAC dampers?
 Check out the 517-518 steel control damper from Arrow United Industries.
 The 517-518 can be equipped with transition collars for a seamless connection with spiral ductwork.
 Contact Arrow United and let us help with your HVAC requirements!

 Is spiral ducting common in your projects?
 Do you prefer a true round damper over a transition collar?
 Tell us in the Comments section.
 We want to hear from you!

-Need help right away?
+Need help with an upcoming project?
 Contact MCDLG today.
 We are ready to help you.